One-phase Free Boundary Problems on RCD Metric Measure Spaces: Regularity of the free boundary

 Thus, from the minimality of ${\bf u}$, it is clear that $u_1$ is a minimizer of $J_{Q_{\bf c}}$ with the constant

 According to \cite{ACL15}, we get the vertex $o\not\in\partial\{u_1>0\}=\partial\{|{\bf u}|>0\}.$

 For the second assertion.
-Suppose not, if there exists a minimizer ${\bf u}$ on an 2-dimensional $ncRCD(K,2)$-space without boundary, such that it has a singular point $x_0$.
+Suppose not, if there exists a minimizer ${\bf u}$ on a 2-dimensional $ncRCD(K,2)$-space without boundary, such that it has a singular point $x_0$.
 Then we blow up the spaces $(X,2^jd,\mu^{x_0}_{2^{-j}},x_0)$ and the maps ${\bf u}_j:=2^{j}{\bf u}$.
-By Theorem \ref{thm7.1} and Lemma \ref{lem8-7}, up to a subsequence, we can obtain a blow up limit map ${\bf u}_0$ on one of tangent cone at $x_0$ such that ${\bf u}_0$ is minimizer and has a singular point at the vertex $o$.
+By Theorem \ref{thm7.1} and Lemma \ref{lem8-7}, up to a subsequence, we can obtain a blow-up limit map ${\bf u}_0$ on one of the tangent cones at $x_0$ such that ${\bf u}_0$ is a minimizer and has a singular point at the vertex $o$.
 This contradicts the first assertion.
 The proof is finished. \end{proof}

-We shall estimate the size of singular part of $\partial\{|{\bf u}|>0\}\cap\Omega $ by a variant of the classical dimension reduction argument.
+We shall estimate the size of the singular part of $\partial\{|{\bf u}|>0\}\cap\Omega $ by a variant of the classical dimension reduction argument.
 See \cite{F69} and \cite{Giu84} for the case of perimeter minimizers in the Euclidean setting, [Wei99] for the case of free boundary problems in the Euclidean setting, \cite{DPG18} for the dimension bounds for the singular strata on non-collapsed RCD spaces, and \cite{MS21} for the dimension bounds of the singular part of perimeter minimizers in the non-collapsed RCD spaces.

 \begin{theorem} Suppose that $(X,d,\mu:=\mathscr H^N)$ is a non-collapsed $RCD(K,N)$ metric measure space with $N\gs 3$, and that ${\bf u}$ is a minimizer of $J_Q$ on a bounded domain $\Omega\subset X$ and that $Q\in C(\Omega)$ satisfies \eqref{equ1.3}.
 Assume that $ \Omega \cap \partial X=\emptyset$.
 Then for any $\varepsilon>0$,